How to Use Ahrefs Link Building: A Simple Guide

 • Turn Analysis into a Routine: A backlink audit is not a one-time event.
 Regularly monitor your profile for new and lost links, fix broken links to reclaim lost value, and use content gap analysis to create assets that earn links naturally.

-What is Ahrefs and Why Use It for Backlinks?
+What is Ahrefs and Why Use It for Link Building?

 Infographic outlining 5 steps to using Ahrefs for backlink analysis.